 Peer support programs may also help.
 Alcoholics Anonymous and Narcotics Anonymous are effective alone or in combination with clinical treatment for substance use disorders.
 Results regarding mental health problems such as depression are more mixed, but a consistent finding is that peer support can help promote compliance with treatment, communication with clinicians, improved coping and self-care, and increased feelings of hope and self-efficacy.
 Studies suggest that peer support can also help people during transition times, particularly when they are leaving military service to return to civilian life.

 Veterans themselves are taking action.
-In the Department of Veterans Affairs, peer facilitators are key to a new " whole health" approach.
-American Legion members also offer support aimed at preventing suicide.
+In the Department of Veterans Affairs, peer facilitators are key to a new "whole health" approach.
+American Legion members also offer support aimed at preventing suicide through its Be the One campaign.
 Across the country, veterans treatment courts routinely include mentors to boost the success of clients.

 Peer Support Is Out There

 Not all peers have to be veterans.
-Sometimes the strongest connections are with those who have had different challenges and who also can therefore relate — like a family member's addiction, or one's own disability or mental health problem.
+Sometimes the strongest connections are with those who have had different challenges and who also can therefore relate — like a family member who has experienced addiction or a disability or mental health problem of their own.

 We can all help to prevent death by suicide.
 And joining a peer support program or training to make ourselves ready aren't the only ways.
 Simply being more attentive as a friend, family member, neighbor or colleague can help.

 It is normal for a person to feel awkward when talking to someone contemplating death by suicide.
 Learning is a great way to prepare.
 For example, "Question, Persuade, Refer (QPR)" is evidence-based training that can help anyone recognize early warning signs of suicide, learn ways to offer hope and encouragement, and connect with help.